-What are the odds that you lineage remained unbroken for the length of human existence?
-How large is that number?
-(Weeeee!)
+What Are The Odds?
 14 websites to make you a more intelligent person.
 UCB Physics Lecture Demonstrations.
 Top 100 April Fool's Day Hoaxes Of All Time.
 Top 100 April Fool's Day Hoaxes of All Time As judged by notoriety, creativity, and number of people duped.

 Health&Fitness.
 Travel.
 Literature.
 History.
 Linux.
 Science&Tech.